nolanlawson/rollup-plugin-inline-typeof/README.md

 This can reduce bundle size and speed up JavaScript execution, as inspired by [InfernoJS](http://survivejs.com/blog/inferno-interview/).
 See [Why](#why) for more details.

+_**Note:** very experimental.
+Please use with care, check your bundle size, and run benchmarks to confirm it's a boost and not a regression._

 ## Installation

 ```bash